Bransford: Population and age

 The population of Bransford has steadily increased since 1881.
 There was a slight decrease in 1891 but then it continued to increase until 1911.
 In 1911, the population was at 263 but this then steeply dropped to 198 in 1921.
 This was most likely due to World War 1 leading to a vast decrease in population.
 Since 1961, there has been a sharper increase in population, going from 267 to 389 today.
-It is important to note that there was no census information between 1961 and 2001, so there may have been changes here that were not recorded.
+There was no census information between 1961 and 2001, so there may have been changes here that were not recorded.
 Today, the population may be increasing due to a growing population, as well as the growing number of businesses in Bransford.
 In 1881 there were 129 males and 128 females living in Bransford.
 This has changed quite drastically today, as there are 266 males and 264 females.
 Due to this rise in population there was an increase in housing, going from 62 houses in 1881 compared with the 171 households there are in Bransford today.

 The mean age in Bransford is 49.4 and the median age is 53.
 The largest age bracket is 45–59 years old, as 23.9% of people in Bransford are of this age.